thoughtjunky/iitc-webhook/README.md

 Both plugins are forks of [Forte's PokeNav Quick Copy POI plugin](https://github.com/pkmngots/iitc-plugins) for the IITC Map.
 Additional code was taken from [Sunkast's version](https://gist.github.com/sunkast/f38961398f91b7a31e4d29e46dd1264a) of the same script.
 The original script was adapted to add two different use cases:

-1. For Meowth bot, the script adds a links to the portal information, allowing you add either the !addgym or !addstop commands to the clipboard.
+1. For Meowth bot, the script adds a links to the portal information, allowing you add either the `!addstop` or`!addgym` commands to the clipboard.
+If you have marked a gym as EX-eligible, it will use the `!addexraidgym` command.
 You can then paste the command in your bot command channel, to add the POI to Meowth.
 ![Portal Info with Meowth Script running](https://i.imgur.com/IInhyh0.png)

-2. For PokeNav, clicking on the link will send either the $create poi gym or $create poi stop command directly to your #pokenav moderation channel via a webhook.
+2. For PokeNav, clicking on the link will send either the `$create poi pokestop` or `$create poi gym` command directly to your #pokenav moderation channel via a webhook.
+If you have marked a gym as EX-eligible, it will add `"ex_eligible: 1"` to the command.
 ![Portal Info with PokeNav Script running](https://i.imgur.com/w3t6ffF.png)

 Currently, the Meowth functionality is available in the master branch.
 The PokeNav webhook functionality is in the webhook branch.
 It will be moved to the master branch in the near future.